ansys/pyansys-sound/doc/source/contribute.rst

     :ref:`prerequisites`.
 It also requires the installation of the testing dependencies.
 See :ref:`dev_install`.

-To run all tests locally, use this commands:
+To run all tests locally, use this command:

 .. code:: bash